JHU-PL-Lab/www-pl/ocaml/lecture.md

 * Type is `('a -> 'b -> 'a) -> 'a -> 'b list -> 'a` which parenthesizes as `('a -> 'b -> 'a) -> ('a -> ('b list -> 'a))`

-Summing elements of a list can now be succinctly coded:
+Summing elements of a list can now be more succinctly coded:
 ```ocaml
 fold_left (+) 0 [1;2;3];;
 ```